iury0393/iury0393/README.md

  - 💙 In love with flutter and learning everyday
  - 🌱 Currently learning Node.js, React
  - 😄 Also learning React Native
- - ⚡ Dream of working with Flutter
+ - ⚡ Dream of working with inovation and new technologies

 <!--